ajsb85/node-module-glpi/README.md

 * XMLRPC
 * SOAP

-It provides some methods and a development framework to alow other plugins to provide their own methods.
+It provides some methods and a development framework to allow other plugins to provide their own methods.

 https://forge.glpi-project.org/projects/webservices/wiki/En_devguide